 Currently, Audiovox does not intend to distribute any portion of the proceeds from the sale of the wireless business to its stockholders.
-Currently, Audiovox intends to use the proceeds from the sale of that business to fund and grow its consumer electronics business.
+Currently, Audiovox intends to pay down its indebtedness and use the proceeds from the sale of that business to fund and grow its consumer electronics business.
 However, Audiovox may use all or a portion of the proceeds from the asset sale for other purposes and Audiovox and Audiovox will also consider other market opportunities, including acquisitions.